Essenceia/essenceia.github.io/content/hft/moldudp64.md

-Because the presence of an overlap coincides with the end of the previous message, and because I wanted to have only one `ITCH` module, within the `ITCH` module these bytes are flopped as the finishing message drains.
+Because the presence of an overlap coincides with the end of the previous message, and because I wanted to have only one `ITCH` module, within the `ITCH` module these bytes are flopped as the finishing message is drained.
 They are then appended to the start of the new `ITCH` message data.
 In these cases we will be writing more than 8 bytes of data per cycle.
 I will elaborate on this more in a future `ITCH` module write-up.